About ExpressRoute virtual network gateways

 Zone-redundant gateway SKUs

-You can also deploy ExpressRoute gateways in Azure Availability Zones.
-This configuration physically and logically separates them into different Availability Zones, protecting your on-premises network connectivity to Azure from zone-level failures.
+You can also deploy ExpressRoute gateways in Azure availability zones.
+Physically and logically separating the gateways into availability zones helps protect your on-premises network connectivity to Azure from zone-level failures.

-Zone-redundant gateways use specific new gateway SKUs for ExpressRoute gateway.
+Zone-redundant gateways use specific new gateway SKUs for ExpressRoute gateways:

 • ErGw1AZ